Virgin Islands Catamaran

 How can I be reached in an emergency?

 All vessels have VHF radios and many areas have marine telephone operators that can contact you through your VHF.
-You can of course bring along your own cell phone and the vessel you are on may have a satellite phone. top
+You can of course bring along your own cell phone (check with your provider that you have roaming capability in the area you are visiting) and the vessel you are on may have a satellite phone. top

 Is scuba diving equipment and air included in the charter fee?

 This can vary from yacht to yacht.
-Some yachts are fully dive-equipped while others will only allow rendezvous diving (where a dive boat is arranged to meet your yacht at a specified dive site).
+Some yachts are fully dive-equipped while others will only allow rendezvous diving (where a local dive shop's dive boat is arranged to meet your yacht at a specified dive site).
 We can provide you details on individual yacht's policies. top

 Should we bring the kids?